 Learning how to operate a business is crucial if you are trying to earn an income selling fine art or handmade crafts.

 You might be thinking to yourself.
 I don’t want to manage a business.
-I just want to sell some paintings or drawings.
+I want to sell some paintings or drawings.

 Selling products or services is operating a business.
-It doesn’t matter if you sell one painting or a hundred paintings, exchanging a product for money is the act of doing business.
+It doesn’t matter if you sell one painting or a hundred paintings.
+Exchanging a product for money is the act of doing business.

 So if you are interested in selling your art, you will want to start thinking like a business person.